 The ingredients of a luxury car

 Have you ever thought about what goes into a luxury vehicle – that is, the practical difference between a budget car and higher-end alternatives?
 It’s easy to think that much of it is simply brand recognition and price.
 In the past, that might have been the answer.

 Now, auto manufacturers are stepping up their innovation.
 With initiatives such as sustainability, new tech such as electric-powered vehicles, and a renewed focus on the smooth, satisfying, and enjoyable experience of driving a high-end car – the latest and greatest luxury vehicles are truly creative works of art.

-When considering the components of a luxury car, it’s crucial to realize the years of craftsmanship that have led to each new generation of vehicle.
+When considering the components of a luxury car, it’s crucial to realize the years of craftsmanship that led to each new generation of vehicles.
 When producing a high-end car, auto houses select fine materials thoughtfully; they employ the world’s best engineers to design the concept; they do their research to produce a truly sought-after style.

 Terminology: The terms to know when discussing luxury cars

 When you’re talking about a high-end vehicle, there are just a few niche terms you’ll need to know: